JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 which speeds up the build process by reusing the results of the configuration phase.

 See the [Gradle documentation](https://docs.gradle.org/current/userguide/configuration_cache.html#config_cache:usage) to learn how to enable the configuration cache.
-After you enable this feature, the Kotlin Gradle plugin will automatically start using it.
+After you enable this feature, the Kotlin Gradle plugin automatically starts using it.

 ## The Kotlin daemon and how to use it with Gradle

 The Kotlin daemon:
-* Runs along with the Gradle daemon to compile the project.
+* Runs with the Gradle daemon to compile the project.
-* Runs separately when you compile the project with an IntelliJ IDEA built-in build system.
+* Runs separately from the Gradle daemon when you compile the project with an IntelliJ IDEA built-in build system.

-The Kotlin daemon starts at the Gradle [execution stage](https://docs.gradle.org/current/userguide/build_lifecycle.html#sec:build_phases) when one of Kotlin compile tasks starts compiling the sources.
+The Kotlin daemon starts at the Gradle [execution stage](https://docs.gradle.org/current/userguide/build_lifecycle.html#sec:build_phases) when one of the Kotlin compile tasks starts to compile sources.
 The Kotlin daemon stops along with the Gradle daemon or after two idle hours with no Kotlin compilation.

 The Kotlin daemon uses the same JDK that the Gradle daemon does.